remirror/remirror/.github/readme.md

 <br />

-## Why
+## Motivation

 `remirror` was started as a personal challenge.
 Would it be possible to build an editor that combined great performance with ease of use?
 It was also important to give users of all frameworks, the ability to build an editor by picking and choosing their desired building blocks.

 In order to meet these goals, [ProseMirror][prosemirror] was picked as the best choice for the core editor layer.
 The second decision was to base the structure of the editor on blocks of functionality called `Extensions`.
 Each extension would be designed to fulfil a specific purpose in the editor.
 Due to this structure, users would be able to craft a fully custom implementation.

 In the `next` version of `remirror`, some of these initial goals are starting to be met.
 Every single part of the editor is controlled by extensions.
 For example, the core (`Schema`) is managed by a [built-in extension](https://github.com/remirror/remirror/blob/HEAD/packages/@remirror/core/src/builtins/schema-extension.ts).
-This means that the editor you chooses to build is completely customizable, while providing sane defaults.
+This means that the editor you choose to build is completely customizable.

-In this version the API has improved a lot.
+The API has also improved a lot.
 Multi-framework support is now possible.
 Currently there is support for `React` and the `DOM` with support being added for `Preact` in the next few weeks and `Svelte` after that.

-There are also a host of drop in components and hooks being built.
+There are also a host of drop in components and hooks being developed.
 For example to add a drop down emoji picker to your react editor the following code is all you need.

 ```tsx
 import React from 'react';